 At this time last year, our Twitter account had around 10,000 followers.
 A few days ago, we crossed the 62,000 mark—that’s well over a 600% increase in just a year!
 When measured across all social media channels, we can now reach nearly 200,000 people with a single post.
 That, to us, is both an honor and a matter that deserves serious thought and contemplation to make sure that we are, as they say, doing the right thing.

 So, I wanted to take a moment to discuss our influence in the trading community and our responsibilities to the community.
 As I mentioned, we recognize that if we post a chart to social media, thousands of people may see it.
 That’s kind of the point of posting on social media in the first place, after all.
 What I want to make sure is clear is our intent and reason for posting charts.
 We do it specifically for two reasons:

 - Passion for charting.
 We love trading and we love charts.
 This is not work for us, it’s fun.
 We’re looking at them all day anyway.

 - Show off the product.
-We want highlight the most innovative features in our platform with real life scenarios.
+We want to highlight the most innovative features in our platform with real-life scenarios.